 Maldonado Department, Ruta Interbalnearia, km 132

-One of the most exclusive resort of Latin America, the favourite of the River Plate region jet-set and also north american celebrities and members of the European royalties.
-If you want a beach and some Miami looking buildings you can stay at the Península – this is where Gorlero, the main street, is and a block from here you have the famous “Calle 20”, headquarters of one of the most exclusive brands.
+Punta del Este is one of the most exclusive resorts in Latin America, the favourite luxury destination within River Plate region and also a known getaway for North American celebrities and European royalties.
+If you want a beach and some Miami-looking buildings you can stay i. the Península – home to the famous high street, Gorlero.
+Just a block away you’ll find the famous “Calle 20”, headquarters of one of the most exclusive brands.
 Some will choose the hippie but chic style that you can find in La Barra, Manantiales and José Ignacio.
 However, you must know that the best sunsets are at Portezuela and Solanas, where the artist Páez Vilaró created its famous hotel, restaurant and museum: Casapueblo.
-Do not miss the port of this seaside town, situated at the Península and if you have time take a ferry to spend the day at the Gorriti Island.
+Do not miss the port in this seaside town, situated at the Península and if you have time, take a ferry to spend the day at Gorriti Island.

 Punta del Este is one of the most exclusive resorts and one of the best beaches in Uruguay and Latin Americaa / Source